Walking in Tuscany: Top 10 Best Hiking Trails in Tuscany

 If you’re basing yourselves in Florence, this route is a great one to try, although, given it's over 110 miles long, you may wish to choose just part of it to tackle.
 The trail encircles the city, taking you through rolling hills, verdant countryside, and several small towns surrounding Florence.
 It's accessible to cyclists as well as walkers and is divided into eight sections, making it easy for you to choose which you’d like to tackle.

 We’d recommend the first section, around 9 miles, which starts at the majestic Calenzano Castle and climbs up towards Vaglia.
-It’s a steep climb, but it’s definitely one of our favorite hiking trails in Tuscany, providing breathtaking views of both Florence and the majestic Apennine Mountains.
+It’s a steep climb, but it’s definitely one of our favourite hiking trails in Tuscany, providing breathtaking views of both Florence and the majestic Apennine Mountains.

 8. Vetta Mare